artistic709/simpleswap/web/README.md

-# SimpleSwap Frontend
+# StableSwap Frontend

-This an an interface for SimpleSwap - a protocol for decentralized exchange of Ethereum tokens.
+This an an interface for StableSwap - a protocol for decentralized exchange of Ethereum tokens.

 ## To Start Development